coinbase/temporal-ruby/README.md

 ## Installing dependencies

-In order to run your Ruby workers you need to have the Temporal service and the TChannel Proxy running.
-Below are the instructions on setting these up:

-### Temporal

 Temporal service handles all the persistence, fault tolerance and coordination of your workflows and activities.
 To set it up locally, download and boot the Docker Compose file from the official repo: